jjZhang94/SyncMalloc/README.md

 Note: For tests involving small allocations, set *BLOCKSIZE* to 16, because the benchmark of the Random Allocation Test is designed to initialize a small array to store the unique scope.
 But, the *BLOCKNUMBER* can be adjusted as needed to accommodate the unique scope of the Random Allocation Test.

-## Eetailed Breakdowns of the system
+## Detailed Breakdowns of the system
 The detailed performance breakdowns are conducted using directories *./Experiments/selfEvalutation/MMUOnCPUPingPongV1.3.6BrekDownsGPU* and *./Experiments/selfEvalutation/MMUOnCPUPingPongV1.3.6BrekDownsHosts*.
 These tests analyze the overhead by inserting time measurement functions in the function, *blockAllocationThr*, where each thread deals with block allocations on the host.
 This setup provides insight into the efficiency and scalability of system operations across both GPU and Host environments.